lokivibes/TentacleTech-Project-LoanApp/README.md

 # TentacleTech-Project-LoanApp
-This repository is for maintain/update the Project-LoanApp code and logic. use this repository and pull / push your codes.
+Don't use or disturb this main branch. please use the master branch.
+This main branch for This repository has the code of final project.